 Chronology/Biography of Pitt the Younger:

-1778: (7th April) His father was making a speech in the House of Lords and Pitt who was in the gallery rushed down to help carry his dying father home.
+1778: On 7th April his father was making a speech in the House of Lords and Pitt who was in the gallery rushed down to help carry his dying father home.

-1780: Called to the Bar.
+1780: He is called to the Bar.
 Failed to win a seat at Cambridge in the General Election.

 1781: With the help of Sir James Lowther, Pitt became the Member of Parliament (MP) for Appleby-in-Westmoreland.
 His maiden speech was described by Lord North, later to become Prime Minister, as the best speech he had ever heard.
 Pitt then became influenced by Charles James Fox the Leader of the Whig Party and he joined in the move to establish peace in the American Colonies and described it as an unjust war.
 Pitt was also critical of the way that the monarchy influenced who should become MP’s and insisted that parliamentary reform was necessary if Britain was to preserve liberty.